 Dairy Stock Judging is an important event and skill for Young Farmers.
 Its purpose is to train them to look for and assess the type of traits that are beneficial for long lasting, healthy cows that will also produce plenty of milk.
 For every breed of cow, there is a “True Type Model” which is the ideal cow.
 The competitor must keep this in mind as they assess each animal.
 They will be looking for the functional traits such as good legs and feet leading to good locomotion, a well attached udder with enough width and height to hold the high milk yields expected from a modern cows, with body capacity sufficient to support the milk and a growing calf.
 Working in teams of two, the Young Farmers are tasked to assess the dairy cows and place them in order [best to poorest] giving the reasons for their decision.
 They then present their findings to the Judge who marks them using a complex marking system based on accuracy of observation and comparisons.

-Best Newcomer: Jasper Love, Sherborne YFC
+Best Newcomer: Helen Holder, Sherborne YFC

 Highest Placed Individual: Tom Greenway, Marshwood Vale YFC